 Wash your hands frequently

 Wash your hands frequently with soap and water or use an alcohol-based hand rub if your hands are not visibly dirty.
 Washing your hands with soap and water or using alcohol-based hand rub eliminates the virus if it is on your hands.

 When coughing and sneezing, cover mouth and nose with flexed elbow or tissue – discard tissue immediately into a closed bin and clean your hands with alcohol-based hand rub or soap and water.
 Covering your mouth and nose when coughing and sneezing prevent the spread of germs and viruses.
 If you sneeze or cough into your hands, you may contaminate objects or people that you touch.

 Maintain social distancing

-Maintain at least 1 metre (3 feet) distance between yourself and other people, particularly those who are coughing, sneezing and have a fever.
-When someone who is infected with a respiratory disease, like 2019-nCoV, coughs or sneezes they project small droplets containing the virus.
+Maintain at least 2 metres (six feet) distance between yourself and anyone you do not live with (who is not in your support bubble).
+When someone who is infected with a respiratory disease, like Covid-19, coughs or sneezes they project small droplets containing the virus.
 If you are too close, you can breathe in the virus.